FireFan is a sports app network marketing company that connects fans on game day and lets them play mini games where you can win cash and prizes.

 There are in-app purchases that are available, but you can earn free tokens just by watching the advertisements during the game you’re watching.
 And of course, you earn tokens by winning competitions against your friends.

 But wait, there’s more.
-FireFan allows you to earn money as an affiliate, where you can get paid for every person you bring on board.
+FireFan allows you to make money online as an affiliate, where you can get paid for every person you bring on board.
 But is it legit?

 This gets you in the system as an affiliate and allows you to start earning money referring other people using your unique referral links and codes.